junglok/tem-docs/docs/faqs/faq.md

     Retype new password: {confirm_your_new_password}
     ```

-    * __Important__
+    ??? note+ __Important__

         During the password change process, you'll need to enter your OTP (One-Time Password) twice.
 Each 6-digit OTP provided by Google Authenticator can only be used once,
         indicated by the blue circular timer next to it showing its validity period.
         Therefore, before entering your OTP for the second time, you must wait until the current OTP expires and a new OTP is generated.